 - 50 Ohm has its application in data and wireless communication i.e, two-way communication systems, RF & Microwave transmissions, data transmission, and M&C applications.

 - 75 Ohm is mostly used for video signal transmission.

 Most coaxial cables are given named prefixed by RG or RF.
 Historically, RG referred to military specification “Radio Guide”, but now it is just genetically used as a prefix to the number assigned to a specific type of cable.
 The most frequently used coaxial cable types are RG-6, RG-59, and RG-11.

 RG-6 are overall thin but have larger conductors for better signal transmission and thicker dielectric insulation for more effective transmission of GHz signals.

 RG-59 are thin and have a thinner central conductor.
-They are mostly preferred for domestic application as they are perfect for going through the walls and ceilings due to smaller diameter.
+They are mostly preferred for domestic applications as they are perfect for going through the walls and ceilings due to their smaller diameter.

-RG-11 is thicker so it offers lower attenuation levels, which means it is more suitable for transmission for longer distance.
+RG-11 is thicker so it offers lower attenuation levels, which means it is more suitable for transmission over longer distances.

 How to identify Coaxial Cable Type